-A Principal/Designate who suspends a student shall ensure that written notice of the suspension is given promptly to the following persons:
+A principal who suspends a student shall ensure that written notice of the suspension is given promptly to the following persons:

-- The student.
-The student's parent/guardian unless, - i. the student is at least 18 years of age, or - the student is 16 or 17 years of age and has withdrawn from parental control. - 3.
-The Family of Schools' Superintendent, the student's teacher(s) and the Stay-in-School Coordinator.
+- 1. the student, - 2. the student's parent/guardian unless, - i. the student is at least 18 years of age, or - ii. the student is 16 or 17 years of age and has withdrawn from parental control. - 3. the Family of Schools' Superintendent, the student's teacher(s) and the Stay-in-School Coordinator.